Library Predicates

 Qed.

 We can call isZero a judgment, in the sense often used in the semantics of programming languages.
 Judgments are typically defined in the style of natural deduction, where we write a number of inference rules with premises appearing above a solid line and a conclusion appearing below the line.
 In this example, the sole constructor IsZero of isZero can be thought of as the single inference rule for deducing isZero, with nothing above the line and isZero 0 below it.
 The proof of isZero_zero demonstrates how we can apply an inference rule.
+(Readers not familiar with formal semantics should not worry about not following this paragraph!)

 The definition of isZero differs in an important way from all of the other inductive definitions that we have seen in this and the previous chapter.
 Instead of writing just Set or Prop after the colon, here we write nat -> Prop.
 We saw examples of parameterized types like list, but there the parameters appeared with names before the colon.
-Every constructor of a parameterized inductive type must have a range type that uses the same parameter, whereas the form we use here enables us to use different arguments to the type for different constructors.
+Every constructor of a parameterized inductive type must have a range type that uses the same parameter, whereas the form we use here enables us to choose different arguments to the type for different constructors.

 Print eq.

-Inductive eq (A : Type) (x : A) : A -> Prop := refl_equal : x = x
+Inductive eq (A : Type) (x : A) : A -> Prop := eq_refl : x = x

 We want to proceed by cases on the proof of the assumption about isZero.